Feature Representation in Deep Metric Embeddings: Application of Results

 \section{Application of Results}

-} While the results of this study suggest that the application of intra class discriminative properties appears limited, a large avenue appears prevalent for the application of extra class discriminative properties.
+While the results of this study suggest that additional techniques are required for the application of intra class discriminative properties, a large avenue appears prevalent for the application of extra class discriminative properties.
 One possible avenue includes training one of the many existing unsupervised learning algorithms to cluster data based on skin tone, gender and age.
-This can be accomplished by saving the resultant cluster centroids and clustering unseen data by taking the Euclidean distance of each unseen embedding and classifying its discriminative properties based on which cluster centroid it lies closest to.
-To highlight the possibility of this application a dataset of 1000 unique identities was manually created from the CelebA dataset \cite{DBLP:journals/corr/LiuLWT14}.
-The dataset used for this experiment consisted of:
+This can be accomplished by saving the resulting cluster centroids in training and clustering unseen data by taking the Euclidean distance of each unseen embedding and classifying its discriminative properties based on which cluster centroid it lies closest to.
+To highlight the possibility of this application, a dataset consisting of 1000 samples, where each sample represents a unique identity, was manually created from the CelebA dataset \cite{DBLP:journals/corr/LiuLWT14}.
+The dataset used for this experiment consisted of the following:

 \begin{itemize} \item 125 young pale-skinned males; \item 125 young dark-skinned males; \item 125 young pale-skinned females; \item 125 young dark-skinned females; \item 125 old pale-skinned males; \item 125 old pale-skinned females; \item 125 old dark-skinned males; \item 125 old dark-skinned females. \end{itemize}